everdrone/grab/README.md

 > Grab's configuration file uses [Hashicorp's HCL](https://github.com/hashicorp/hcl).
 > You can always refer to their specification for topics not covered by the documentation in this repo.

-Once you're happy with your configuration, you can check if everything is ok by running
+Once you're happy with your configuration, you can check if everything is ok by running:

 ```
 grab config check
 ```

-To scrape and download assets, pass one or more urls to the `get` subcommand:
+To scrape and download assets, pass one or more URLs to the `get` subcommand:

 ```ini
 # single URL